huggingface/diffusers/.github/PULL_REQUEST_TEMPLATE.md

 Core library:

-- Schedulers: @williamberman and @patrickvonplaten
+- Schedulers: @yiyixuxu and @patrickvonplaten
 - Pipelines:  @patrickvonplaten and @sayakpaul
 - Training examples: @sayakpaul and @patrickvonplaten
 - Docs: @stevhliu and @yiyixuxu